moechofe/lowresrmx/asset.dev/manual.md

     score=0
     start:
-        print "score",score
+        PRINT "score",score
-        wait tap
+        WAIT TAP
         score=score+1
-    goto start
+    GOTO start

-A label is declared by an identifier followed by a colon : (here "start"), and the [`GOTO`](#goto) command will make the program execution "jump" to the previous label "start", creating an infinite loop.
+A label is declared by an identifier followed by a colon : (here "start"), and the `GOTO` command will make the program execution "jump" to the previous label "start", creating an infinite loop.

 ---

-About using label identifiers as [rvalue](#lvalue-and-rvalue): This feature allows using label names that lead to [constant string values](#data-constant-constant) directly instead of having to store the value in a variable.
+About using label identifiers as [rvalue](#lvalue-and-rvalue): This feature allows using label names that lead to [constant string values](#-data-constant-constant-) directly instead of having to store the value in a variable.

 Example, instead of writing:

-    data "chocolate"
+    DATA "chocolate"
-    read like$
+    READ like$
-    print "I like",like$
+    PRINT "I like",like$

 You can write:

-    like: data "chocolate"
+    like: DATA "chocolate"
-    print "I like",like
+    PRINT "I like",like

 And it works in all [expressions](#expressions) that involve [literal strings](#literals) or [string variables](#variables-and-assignation).

-    test1: data "entanglem"
+    test1: DATA "entanglem"
-    print test1+left$(test1,3)
+    PRINT test1+LEFT$(test1,3)
-    test2: data 1234.5
+    test2: DATA 1234.5
-    print test2*2
+    PRINT test2*2

 ### Stack, sub-routine and return

-Using the [`GOTO`](#goto) command to jump to another part of the program is very useful to organize the code and create loops.
-Sometimes this is not enough, introducing the [`GOSUB`](#gosubreturn) command.
+Using the `GOTO` command to jump to another part of the program is very useful to organize the code and create loops.
+Sometimes this is not enough, introducing the `GOSUB` command.

-The stack is a place inside the fantasy hardware that tracks where a program was before jumping to a label, allowing you to [`RETURN`](#gosubreturn) to the previous location.
+The stack is a place inside the fantasy hardware that tracks where a program was before jumping to a label, allowing you to `RETURN` to the previous location.

 This allows reaching the same label from different parts of the code, while being able to return to it later.

 Example of a program that reaches the same label from two places.

     one:
-        print "one"
+        PRINT "one"
-        gosub common
+        GOSUB common
     two:
-        print "two"
+        PRINT "two"
-        gosub common
+        GOSUB common
-        goto one
+        GOTO one

     common:
-        wait tap
+        WAIT TAP
-        return
+        RETURN

 ### Procedures